-Today organizational Pride activities are mainstream; we see rainbow labels and special discount codes celebrating Pride from major brands like Uber and Oreo.
+Today organizational Pride activities are mainstream.
+We see rainbow labels and special discount codes celebrating Pride from major brands like Uber and Oreo.
 According to a 2019 survey of 4,000 Americans by YouGov, 24% of consumers are more likely to do business with an LGBTQIA+ friendly business.
 That number jumps when you focus on consumers from the community itself, those who identify as Liberal, or are between 18-35.

 That means companies are seeing an increase in profits by aligning with Pride.
 Whether they actually support Pride communities is a non-point.
-With profits on the line, they’ll continue to use Pride for their advantage.
+With profits on the line, they’ll continue to use Pride to their advantage.
 We even know some organizations that donate to causes that harm the LGBTQIA+ community once Pride ends.
-It’s Consumers are more critical than ever about these performative gestures—and rightfully so.
+Consumers are more critical than ever about these performative gestures—and rightfully so.
 They scoff at perceived hypocrisy (at best), and at worst, their negative reactions can cause a PR disaster: a huge time-and-resource sink and catastrophic to the bottom line.

 At Paper Sword we wanted to support the LGBTQIA+ community in a truly genuine way without accidentally appearing opportunistic.
 So we took a look at ourselves, asked some folks we trusted, and examined what other brands were doing.
 We learned one fundamental piece of advice:

 If you want to be an ally, you must focus on lifting up LGBTQIA+ communities all year round.

 Why You Need to Examine Pride 2020 Right Now Before Planning Pride 2021